Books

 "The Best of 2005" Rebecca Wigod, Vancouver Sun, Dec.
 24, 2005 |

-printing: 2005 In print and available through regular and on-line bookstores.
-A finalist (alas, not the winner) for the Hubert Evans Non-Fiction Prize.
+printing: 2005 A finalist for the Hubert Evans Non-Fiction Prize.
 Also a finalist for the George Ryga Prize.
-Read the Vancouver
+Read

 |